So the time has come for you to decide which universities should be in your top five ready for those dreaded UCAS applications.

-I’m an ex-Plymouth University student and I’m here to offer you as much information as I can on what it was like to go to university in Plymouth, England – just in case you’re thinking of including it in your top choices.
+I’m an ex-Plymouth University student and I’m here to offer you as much information as I can on why Plymouth University is a great choice for your studies and what it was like to go there – just in case you’re thinking of including it in your top choices.

-The campus is also really central to the rest of the city.
-The Drake Circus shopping centre is just next door, and Plymouth’s train station is a short 15 minutes walk away.
+The campus is also central to the rest of the city.
+The Drake Circus shopping centre is just next door and Plymouth’s train station is a short 15 minutes walk away.

 That said, you’re going to be investing a lot of money in your education, so of course, you want to pick a good university.